department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/eligibility.md

 ---

-You may be eligible for burial in a VA national cemetery and for other burial  honors, like a headstone, marker, medallion, burial flag, and Presidential Memorial Certificate.
+Servicemembers, Veterans, and family members may be eligible for burial in a VA national cemetery and for other burial honors, like a headstone, marker, medallion, burial flag, and Presidential Memorial Certificate.
 Some family members may also qualify for money to pay for burial costs.
-Find out if you can get these benefits.
+Find out who can get these benefits.

 <div class="call-out" markdown="0">

 ### Who can get VA burial and memorial benefits?

-You may be able to get burial and memorial benefits if you're:
+Servicemembers, Veterans, and family members may be able to get burial and memorial benefits if they're:

 - A Veteran who wasn’t dishonorably discharged from the military, **or**
-- A Servicemember and you die while on active duty, active duty for training, or inactive duty for training, **or**
+- A Servicemember who died while on active duty, active duty for training, or inactive duty for training, **or**
-- The spouse or dependent child of a Veteran, even if the Veteran dies first, **or**
+- The spouse or dependent child of a Veteran, even if the Veteran died first, **or**
-- In some cases, the adult dependent child of a Veteran (if you aren't married)
+- In some cases, the adult dependent child of a Veteran (if they aren't married)

 [Learn about the burial planning process](/burials-and-memorials/burial-planning/).